-It is finally December!
-Tis’ the season to host!
-Whether you’re having a tacky Christmas sweater party or having your loved ones over for Christmas dinner this is the time to show off your decorating and culinary skills and be the “hostess with the mostess”.
+This is the perfect time to show off your decorating and culinary skills and be the “host(ess) with the most(ess)”.
 Cheese boards have evolved over the past few years, these days a decedent Charcuterie board will certainly impress your guests.
 Charcuterie (shahr-cute-uh-ree) is a French word for any smoked, dry-cured or cooked meat such as bacon, ham, sausages, salami and yes Biltong!
 Do not stress, yes putting together a charcuterie board may look overwhelming at first glance but it is actually very easy and the end result is beautiful.

 What goes into a Charcuterie Board?